Updated August, 27th 2020

 - Titles for the overall program will begin with the 60th-anniversary logo.

-- Credits for each chapter short will be shown together at the end of the film.
+- Credits for each chapter short will be shown at the end of each film. (no need to include this within the 2-minute length)

 Making of Documentary: